 UK and EU agree Brexit delay

-At a specially-convened EU Council meeting on 10 April, the UK and EU agreed to delay the UK's exit from the EU until 31 October, giving the UK Parliament more time to agree the Withdrawal Agreement (WA).
+The UK and EU agreed to delay the UK's exit from the EU until 31 January 2020.
 The "flexible" extension still allows the UK to leave the EU if the UK Parliament agrees the WA before this date.
-Should Parliament fail to agree the WA by 22 May, then the UK must take part in elections to the EU Parliament.
-Read the Council text.

 No-deal Contingency Action Plan

 On 19 December, the European Commission published a series of notices (Contingency Action Plan) to help EU27 citizens prepare in the event of a no-deal Brexit.

 The notices cover a limited range of sectors that will be affected, including transport, citizens' rights, customs and financial services.

 The notices will be temporary in nature, having affect only until the end of 2019 and are designed to ensure that certain aspects of Union life can continue as normal in the event that the UK leaves the EU on 29 March 2019 without a deal in place.

 Among the proposals put forward by the Commission, several have implications for the health sector: